 - Home and/or school observations

 - Consultations and follow-ups

 - Collaboration with treatment providers and specialists (therapists, pediatricians, neurologists, teachers, etc.)

-- Ongoing parent support, including therapy and training services
+- Ongoing parent support, including therapy and coaching

 - Providing second opinions

-- Continuity of care — we partner with parents and children from birth throughout the life span
+- Continuity of care – we partner with parents and children throughout the life span

-- PEERS for Preschoolers a 16-week empirically-supported, parent-assisted social skills treatment program for young children ages 4-6 diagnosed with Autism Spectrum Disorder or other social challenges who have difficulty in their peer interactions and friendships.
+- PEERS for Preschoolers – a 16-week empirically supported, parent-assisted social skills program for children ages 4-6 diagnosed with Autism Spectrum Disorder or experiencing social challenges that inhibit peer interaction and friendships